 Next, I select hands-on materials.
 I may choose some life-cycle models for animals, science projects for the weather, maps for migration patterns and mapwork, etc. This is also when I gather the art supplies we will need for projects, paintings, and nature journaling.

 Now that you’re set to go, all you have to do is start!
 Pick a day and ease in slowly.
 Try not to put too much pressure on yourself or your children.
 The first day of a new unit study for us usually looks more like a discussion than action.
 We talk about what they already know, what they would like to learn, we read, we draw, we familiarize ourselves with our theme and prepare to dive in.
 Preparation is key to any big endeavor!
 You may want to start with something your children are already interested in to help make your first unit study experience more rewarding.

 Navigating a Unit Study

-If you find that yours or your child’s interest is waning, shelve the unit study for a while.
+If you find that your or your child’s interest is waning, shelve the unit study for a while.
 Sometimes, my children need a break for a day or two to shift gears and come back to the unit study refreshed.
 Sometimes they genuinely lose interest in the topic and we wrap it up early.
 Sometimes we find another topic more applicable to our studies and need to spend time on that presently.
 If you find that you need to take a break, it does not mean you failed or that unit studies aren’t right for you.
 It’s all about balance and timing; homeschooling is trial and error as is parenting.

 A unit study can last a week, a month, or a year.
 It’s up to your family!
 You have the creative freedom to make your child’s education come alive!
 The main goal of creating a unit study is to incorporate as many subjects as you can to give your child a full, well-rounded learning experience that they will remember forever!